 Abnormal mouth sores are usually non-cancerous.
-Since an oral exam doesn’t determine that a sore is cancerous – if Dr. Nicolini finds an unusual mouth sore, he will refer you to a specialist for a biopsy if necessary.
+Since an oral exam doesn’t determine that a sore is cancerous – if Dr. Waind or Dr. Lee find an unusual mouth sore, they will refer you to a specialist for a biopsy if necessary.

 Patients with a high risk of oral cancer may be more likely to benefit from oral cancer screening.
 Factors that can increase the risk of oral cancer include:

 - Heavy alcohol use

 - Tobacco use of any kind, including cigarettes, cigars, pipes, chewing tobacco and snuff, among others

 Our providers will decide if you are an appropriate candidate for an oral cancer screening.
 He will also advise how you can reduce your risk of oral cancer, such as quitting smoking and not drinking alcohol.